naholyr/node-npm-metadata-mirror/README.md

 monitor.on("delete", function (id) {
   // Module "id" deleted
 })
-monitor.on("change", function (id, get_metadata, rev) {
+monitor.on("update", function (id, metadata) {
   // Module "id" added or updated.
-  // Call "get_metadata([rev], function (err, metadata) { ... })" to access metadata.
-  // metadata contains "_revs_info", which can be useful to know if module is new or updated,
-  // or call "get_metadata" with a specified revision.
+  // "metadata" is the CouchDB metadata
 })
+monitor.on("new", function (id, metadata) {
-monitor.on("rev", function (last_seq, nb_changes) {
+  // Same as the "update" event, but for modules published for the first time }) monitor.on("rev", function (last_seq, nb_changes) {
   // Current DB revision fetched is "last_seq" (shouldn't be null)